ImperatorDravidor/inflio/docs/setup/social-oauth-complete-guide.md

 Before going to production:

 1. ✅ Update all redirect URIs to use HTTPS and your production domain
-2. ✅ Update NEXTAUTH_URL to your production URL
+2. ✅ Set `NEXT_PUBLIC_APP_URL` to your production URL
-3. ✅ Ensure NEXTAUTH_SECRET is a secure random string
-4. ✅ Submit apps for review (Facebook/Instagram)
+3. ✅ Submit apps for review (Facebook/Instagram)
-5. ✅ Enable production mode in all developer consoles
+4. ✅ Enable production mode in all developer consoles
-6. ✅ Set up proper privacy policy and terms of service pages
+5. ✅ Set up proper privacy policy and terms of service pages
-7. ✅ Test the complete OAuth flow on production
+6. ✅ Test the complete OAuth flow on production

 ## Security Best Practices